intelligent-bee/Sino_BFmap/readme.md

 ```

 ### Availability and Diversity
+The code for calculating the facility availability and diversity of the community life cycle
 * **To conduct the analysis, follow these steps:**
 1. Count the number and types of buildings within each community life circle
     ```bash
     python availability_diversity_process/1_nearby_buildings_stats.py
-2. Calculate the availability and diversity for each community life circle
+2. Calculate the availability and diversity for each community life cycle
     ```bash
     python availability_diversity_process/2_cal_availability_diversity.py
 * **Result**